teaya-yang/unity_lidar_sim/README.md

   <img width="312" height="34" alt="image" src="https://github.com/user-attachments/assets/7767b66a-19bc-41cd-b579-9eaf2243ddf2" />

 * Finally, visualize the lidar points by rviz.
 (You might want to increase the point size.)
+  * Run `rviz2`.
+  * On the "Displays" panel on the left, click "Add".
+  * under "By topic", select "/point_cloud/PointCloud2".
+  * Back to the "Display" panel, change the point cloud size to 0.05 m.

 ## Notes